roccoMatarazzo/roccoMatarazzo.github.io/_posts/2023-10-11-Project2Reflect.md

 ## Reflection on Project #2
-*This blog post will discuss my thoughts on Project #2* My GitHub pages link can be found here: https://roccomatarazzo.github.io/558_project2/ My GitHub repo link can be found here: https://github.com/roccoMatarazzo/558_project2
+*This blog post will discuss my thoughts on Project #2*
+My GitHub pages link can be found [here.](https://roccomatarazzo.github.io/558_project2/)
+My GitHub repo link can be found [here.](https://github.com/roccoMatarazzo/558_project2)

 When I began this project, my first goal was to get  an API with data that I could really understand.
 The MLB API was right up my alley.
 I also considered a some of the NBA APIs, but a few of them seemed to be out of commission.
 I ultimately wanted to build functions to return team statistics and player statistics.
 There wasn't much team data available, but I was pleased with the functions I created.
 I tried my best to leave as many comments as possible as well as definitions of potential inputs for each function.
 It's always helpful for me if I see a coded example and expected output of something I haven't used before.